Skip to content

 resolve_summary_path(summary_arg, source)

-Returns a concrete file path or None.
+Returns a concrete file path or None for the scalar table.

 • If summary_arg is a string, it is used as-is.